turingschool/front-end-curriculum/lessons/module-1/js-intro-to-unit-testing.md

 * Understand what testing is, why it is important, and the various types of tests
 * Recognizing the importance of Test Driven Development (TDD)
 * Ability to read/create tests
-* Understanding how to import/export files specifically for testing
+* Understand how to import/export files specifically for testing

 ## Vocabulary